AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 >
 > The AEM Authoring capability is available under the early-adopter program.
 If you are interested, send a quick email from your work address to aem-forms-ea@adobe.com to request access to the capability.

-### AEM Forms Edge Delivery Services: Authoring.
-Publishing and Submission of Forms
+### AEM Forms Edge Delivery Services: Authoring, Publishing, and Submission of Forms

 The following diagrams illustrate the process of creating, publishing, and submitting forms using Document-based Authoring and AEM Authoring.